Trane Thermostat Blank Screen: How to Troubleshoot

 - Turn the switch off.
 Then wait for about 30 seconds and turn it back on.
 This will power cycle your thermostat and possibly fix the blank screen issues.

 Note: If you meet the switch in the off position, it means the circuit breaker tripped—probably because of a power surge.
-Flip it on, and then check your thermostat to see if the problem is resolved.
+Flip it back on, and then check your thermostat to see if the problem is resolved.

 If this doesn’t help, continue to the next step.